GetStream/stream-chat-swift/docusaurus/docs/iOS/client/custom-cdn.md

 By default, files are uploaded to Stream's CDN, but you can also use your own CDN.
 Currently, there are two options to provide your custom file uploading logic.

 - Providing a `CDNClient` implementation.
-This is the simplest one and it is useful if you are only interested in changing the CDN Url and do not want to update the attachment payload.
+This is the simplest one and it is useful if you are only interested in changing the CDN URL and do not want to update the attachment payload.

 - Providing an `AttachmentUploader` implementation.
 This one can be used for more fine-grain control, since you can change not only the URL but the attachment payload as well.